tatankam/eventmap/docs/ARCHITECTURE_API.md

 ## Overview

-The Event Map project consists of three main components:
+The ReMap project consists of three main components:

 1. **Fake Event Creation and Geolocalization**
    Events are generated and geolocated using Jupyter notebooks (`notebooks/01_eda_events.ipynb`).